Written by Sarah Bell

 My personal victories are small things, like engaging with Sierra Leoneans on my public transportation rides, sharing stories about wildlife and seeing them become interested.
 The more questions I am asked, the happier I am.

 And on my own time, especially when I’m not in the field, I share messages about Sierra Leone’s environment and wildlife across social media, hoping that the world notices this tiny little country and lets its leaders know that we care about the wild spaces left in Sierra Leone.
 It’s an important country, as it represents a habitat transition zone between the upper Guinean rainforest ecosystem and the savanna zones of sub-Saharan Africa.
 It’s rich in biodiversity and has been targeted for decades.
 Almost all wild-born chimpanzees used in medical testing across the US and Europe, chimpanzees used by NASA, chimpanzees in zoos across the world, are from here or descended from Sierra Leonean chimpanzees (and many were captured and sold by a one-handed ex-Nazi).
 In the mid-1700s, there are reports of 7,000 elephant tusks being seized.
-There are now less than 200 elephants in the country.
+There are now fewer than 200 elephants in the country.

-Sierra Leone’s wildlife is at a tipping point, though I fear the country has already lost some of its more iconic wildlife, like the Bongo.
+Sierra Leone’s wildlife is at a tipping point, though I fear the country has already lost some of its more iconic wildlife, like the bongo.
 I don’t have the luxury of being a “great ape person” anymore.
 It’s time to be an “everything else person.”

 For more of Sarah, visit @sarahsgonewild on Instagram and to check out the Pan Verus Project, visit @panverus